mmartammarti/CovidInSpanishHospitals2020/README.md

 In the next bar chart we can see the number of cases in Covid-19 splitted by age and gender.
 Green is for men, purple for women.
 The total for those 2 months was 248.953 cases, and it continued increasing afterwards.
 In general, more women than men got infected although there was not a very big difference between them.
-Well, except for the 20–29, 30–39 and 90's age range.
+Except for the 20–29, 30–39 and 90's age range.
 Men outnumbered women in 50–59 and 60–69.
 Related to groups of ages, Covid-19 hit specially from 50 to upwards.

 - Number of cases by age and gender: